hashicorp/learn-terraform-code-organization/README.md

 # Learn Terraform Code Organization

-Learn best practices for Terraform as your organization grows.
-Split a Dev & Prod environment and compose shared modules.
+This repo is a companion repo to the [Learn Terraform Code Organization](https://developer.hashicorp.com/terraform/tutorials/modules/organize-configuration) tutorial.

-Follow along with the [Learn guide](https://learn.hashicorp.com/tutorials/terraform/organize-configuration?in=terraform/modules) at HashiCorp Learn.
+It contains Terraform configuration you can use to learn best practices for Terraform as your organization grows.